aridjayarecipes/cutesrecipes.web.app/content/post/2461-simple-way-to-prepare-perfect-purple-yam-in-banana-leaves-kue-bugis.md

 1. Wrap them with banana leaves and steam approximately 30 minutes.
 Ready to serve and eat warm😋

-They're nice and they look wonderful.
+They&#39;re nice and they look wonderful.
 Purple yam in banana leaves (kue bugis) is something that I have loved my entire life.
 To begin with this recipe, we have to prepare a few ingredients.
 Stems are purplish in color and square shaped and slippery while green on the stem or leaf.
 Leaves are large, bright green and tapered at the end.

 So that's going to wrap this up with this exceptional food purple yam in banana leaves (kue bugis) recipe.
 Thank you very much for reading.
 I am confident you can make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!